 Rochester Drug Cooperative just had their day in court and it wasn’t pretty.
 Law is getting tough of Big Pharma and its minions.

 The opioid crisis has shaken America’s trust in the pharmaceutical sector.
+Rochester Drug Cooperative has been criminally charged.
 Since 1999 approximately 700,000 people have died from overdose linked to opioids like Oxycontin and Fentanyl.
 As a result, the economic burden on the country is unprecedented.
 One study concludes it could be as high as $78.5 billion, with a substantial portion going towards health care and substance abuse treatment.
 The issues related to addiction, death, and chronic pain have ripped families apart.
 So finally, this month, the federal government took the first steps towards attaining justice for these families.

 New York state prosecutors have formally charged Laurence Doud III and William Pietruszewski with conspiracy to distribute a controlled substance and conspiracy to defraud the US government.
 But neither of these men were selling prescription drugs on the streets.
 They are former top-level executives, responsible for distributing millions of doses of opioids through a legal drug distribution network.

 The Role Rochester Drug Cooperative Played in the Opioid Crisis

 Their company, Rochester Drug Cooperative, is one of the biggest drug distributors in America, which automatically made them one of the biggest opioid dealers as well.
 Until very recently (2017) they operated mostly under the radar because their company is entrenched within the framework of Big Pharma.
 They are part of the reason why so many Americans received opioids through the medical system.
 Increased prescriptions led to increasing rates of addiction which created the overdose crisis we see today.